Badg/goeatlocals_tools/README.md

 # Quick disclaimer

-If you're reading this, you happened to stumble upon (or, hopefully, were linked to) a repository in an **extremely** work-in-progress state, during a brief window in which it was available publicly, for reasons I'm not going to publicly state on github.
+If you're reading this, you happened to stumble upon (or, hopefully, were linked to) a repository in an **extremely** work-in-progress state, something that I never really intended to upload publicly.
+It's part exploration, part prototyping, part creation for creation's sake.
+In other words, it's a personal project!
+That context colors pretty much every decision made here.

 Please note: unless explicitly commented otherwise, I wrote all of this code, it has no license, and all rights are reserved.
 It is probably broken, it is littered with to-do's, and it was never intended to see the light of day in this state.
-But again, *reasons*.

 Inside ``.taetime`` you'll find some infra-as-code terraform files.
-These are invoked by my own (custom) dev environment, prepopulating a bunch of stuff to avoid boilerplate.
-The rest of the source is approximately what you'd expect, though the packaging system for python code is a bit opaque, which also has to do with my dev environment.
-Rest assured I have both a package spec and a lockfile, they just may or may not show up in the repo.
+Unfortunately, these won't be able to run outside of my development environment, as they use some non-public scripts to wrap boilerplate.